Thimmanagar

 Thimmanagar is a village that comes under Pitlam mandal in the Nizamabad District of Telangana.
 It is 75 km away from Nizamabad and 150 km away from Hyderabad.
 It is just 3 km away from Pitlam.

-The people of this village are mainly dependent on agriculture and but some families are succeeding in business.
+The people of this village are mainly dependent on agriculture, but some families are succeeding in business.
 Paddy and sugar cane are the major crops cultivated, and the village has a population of around 3000.
 The Veer Hanuman temple is Thimmanagar's most visited place.
 The nearest visiting places are Nizamsagar reservoir and Nallavaag dam.